 A day sightseeing and resting in Zakopane.

+I woke up stiff.
+My legs struggling with the movements needed to walk me to the toilet.
+With exercises it wore off although straighening my leg was a movement it objected to.
+It led me to arrange a relatively short day tomorrow.
 For breakfast I fancied a croissant and coffee, and it seemed there was just the place down the road.
 However they had turned the croissant into a huge range of sandwiches while also introducing it to the digital age.
 I had to order at one of those screens you now see in hamburger joints.
-There were numerous choices, I chose a ham and cheese croissant but then had to specify what kind of sauce I wanted, whether I wanted gherkins etc. and that was before specifying what type of milk I wanted in my latte.
+There were numerous choices, I chose a ham and cheese croissant but then had to specify what kind of sauce I wanted, whether I wanted gherkins etc. and that was before specifying what type of milk I wanted in my small, medium or large size latte.
 The filled croissant was messy to eat although it did give me a healthy dose of protein and lettuce for breakfast.

 A little later I visited a couple of museums on the local area.
 Originally, people from the area were called Highlanders, and before the arrival of tourism in the 19th century scraped a living from potatoes, sheep and hunting.
-Their main resource was the forest, so they built wooden houses raised off the ground on stones with steeply pitched roofs "tiled" with wooden shingles.
+Their main resource was the forest, so they built wooden houses raised off the ground on stones with steeply pitched roofs, "tiled" with wooden shingles.
 Intricate woodwork characterised the furniture and decorated parts of the house, and they made wooden instruments: simple violins, basses and pipes.

 No comments: